jhpyle/docassemble/_docs/helloworld.md

 ![Upload a template file]({{ site.baseurl }}/img/playground-files-upload-template.png)

-Locate your .docx file on your computer and select it.
+Locate your DOCX file on your computer and select it.
 Then click "Upload."

-Now you should see the .docx file listed as one of your Templates.
+Now you should see the DOCX file listed as one of your Templates.

 ![Template list]({{ site.baseurl }}/img/playground-files-template-listing.png)